timmyventura/SimpleNetworkMonitor-GUI/README.md

 ### Note

-**The project is designed for the practical apply of theoretical knowledges of the Java language.
+**The project is designed for the practical application of theoretical knowledges of the Java language.
 Main using technology is Java SE**

 **The project does not pretend to be unique.**